-The Early College Alliance 9th Grade Academy
+The Early College Alliance 9th Grade Academy (ECA2)

-The ECA is a 9th grade preparatory program designed to ease students' transition into the 10th/11th grade ECA program using developmentally appropriate teaching and learning practices focused on building habits of mind for success.
+The ECA2 is a 9th grade preparatory program designed to ease students' transition into the 10th/11th grade ECA program.
+The Academy focuses on social/emotional growth, using developmentally appropriate teaching and learning practices, and building habits of mind for success.